DGtal-team/DGtal/README.md

 (```brew options dgtal``` to enable optional features)

-* Windows: no binary package, please compile the library.
+* Linux and windows: no binary package, please compile the library.

 Additional instructions are available in the